oozturkplus/Effective-Prompts-For-AI-Based-Development/README.md

-# Effective Prompts For AI-Based Development
+# Effective Prompts For AI Based Development
 This repository is a collection of prompts crafted to maximize the potential of AI-powered collaborators like Google Duet AI and Github Copilot.
 Discover how to use these AI tools effectively to assist you with a wide range of coding tasks.

 ## Why Use Effective Prompts?